Order-based Structure Learning without Score Equivalence: Posterior sampling via order MCMC

 \subsection{Iterative top-down initialization}

 Standard theory yields that the Markov chain defined in~\eqref{eq:transition} converges to the marginal posterior distribution on $\bbS^p$ in total variation distance regardless of the initial state.
 However, the actual mixing rate of the chain we observe depends on the initial state~\citep[Proposition 1]{sinclair1992improved}, and in general, it is desirable to start the chain at a state with reasonably high posterior probability.
-Since the size of $\bbS^p$ grows super-exponentially in $p$, choosing a ``warm start'' for our sampler can significantly improve the performance of posterior estimation with MCMC samples.
-We propose an initialization method for our order MCMC sampler, called iterative top-down (ITD), which aims to quickly find the topological ordering of the true data-generating DAG $G^*$.
+Since the size of $\bbS^p$ grows super-exponentially in $p$, choosing a warm start for our sampler can significantly improve the performance of posterior estimation with MCMC samples.
+We propose an initialization method for our order MCMC sampler, called iterative top-down, which aims to quickly find the topological ordering of the true data-generating DAG $G^*$.

-Our method is based on the top-down (TD) method proposed by~\citet{chen2019causal}, which we now briefly explain.
-We say a node in a DAG is a ``source'' if the node has no parents.
-If the data is generated according to~\eqref{eq:ln.str.eq}, due to the equal variance assumption, a source node always has the smallest variance, and any node with at least one parent has a strictly larger variance.
-TD first identifies a source node of $G^*$, which always exists, sets it to $\hat{\sigma}(1)$ and then removes it from $G^*$.
-The resulting subgraph is also a DAG, and thus we can set $\hat{\sigma}(2)$ to a source node of this subDAG (how to identify the source node is explained in the next paragraph).
-Repeating this procedure $p$ times, we obtain $\hat{\sigma}$, the TD estimator for the ordering.
+Our method is based on the top-down method proposed by~\citet{chen2019causal}, which we now briefly explain.
+We say a node in a DAG is a source if the node has no parents.
+If the data is generated according to~\eqref{eq:ln.str.eq}, due to the equal variance assumption, a source node always has the smallest marginal variance, and any node with at least one parent has a strictly larger marginal variance.
+The top-down method first identifies a source node of $G^*$, which always exists, sets it to $\hat{\sigma}(1)$ and then removes it from $G^*$.
+The resulting subgraph is also a DAG, and thus we can set $\hat{\sigma}(2)$ to a source node of this subDAG; how to identify the source node is explained in the next paragraph.
+Repeating this procedure $p$ times, we obtain $\hat{\sigma}$, the top-down estimator for the ordering.